 She joined Kindon ICPA Branch in 2011 and was elected to Federal Council at the Launceston Federal Conference in 2014.
 After attending one branch meeting she was so impressed by what this fabulous organisation was all about that she volunteered to attend Federal Conference in Darwin and even presented a motion!

 Bill and Nikki breed cattle and grow crops on his family property and their children are now fourth generation.
-Their three children are currently all attending boarding school in Brisbane with the eldest at University and Nikki sits on a boarder parent representative committee at the girls school.
+Two of the children are currently attending boarding school in Brisbane with the eldest at University and Nikki sits on a boarder parent representative committee at her daughters school.